recyclejs/recycle/docs/concepts/Testing.md

 `inspectObservable` and `applyReducer` are helper functions that makes it easy to test Recycle components.

-For demonstration purposes, we will use `ClickCounter` component:
+For demonstration purposes, we will use a `ClickCounter` component:

 ```javascript
 import React from 'react'